JanBurp/FlexyAdmin/readme.txt

 == INSTALLING ==
 Make sure .htaccess exists (is hidden) or rename htaccess.htaccess to .htaccess.
+Set your database information in /site/config/database.php and /site/config/database_local.php

+== DATABASE ==
-Set your database information in /site/config/database.php and /site/config/database_local.php Use the latest demo database from /db/ if you need one.
+Use the latest demo database from /db/ if you start.
+If you need it, change the database.
+Log in as admin/admin or user/user

 == FILES ==
 .htacces													- url rewrite settings for apache, don't change if not needed!